jsonzilla/UTL/docs/module_json.md

 Serializes JSON node to the file at `filepath` using a given `format`.

+Missing directories from `filepath` will be created automatically.

 > ```cpp
 > template <class T> T to_struct() const;
 > ```